 - Wipe votives with rubbing alcohol.

 - Invite your child to choose a paint color and allow them to paint whatever they want.
 Make sure you use enough paint.
 Glass paint needs to be painted on really thick or it’s hard to see.
 This is usually not a problem because kids tend to load their brushes with lots of paint and layer it on thick.
 Darker colors don’t need as much paint while lighter colors need A LOT of paint to be seen well once they dry.

-- Continue to assist your child with getting a new color etc. until they are finished.
+- Continue to assist your child in getting a new color until they are finished.

 - When glass paint is dry apply Mod Podge with a foam brush.
 Glass paint can take up to 24 hours to dry.
 Mod Podge will seal and protect the glass paint.